 Whilst installing updates provided by operators with latest security settings can be a pain because of the time they can take to install, they are there to protect your device and they should not be ignored.

-Cyber criminals are always finding new ways of getting around existing security settings, so it is important that you have the latest and best defences available.
+Cybercriminals are always finding new ways of getting around existing security settings, so it is important that you have the latest and best defenses available.

 2. Never click on suspect links or attachments

-If you do not know the source of a link or attachment, do no click on it.
-Often these links contain malware that scammers use to either infect your system with a virus, or take over your system.
+If you do not know the source of a link or attachment, do not click on it.
+Often these links contain malware that scammers use to either infect your system with a virus or take over your system.
 Never open an email that claims you can win money in a contest.

 3. Only visit trusted sites

 Only visit the websites of companies that you can trust.

 For example, if you want to find the best online casinos for Canadian players, any of these listed in this guide are reliable because they have been verified by industry experts.